vkjdev/eddi-sensors/README.md

 # eddi-sensors
-The lightweight program that manages reading sensors and storing their data
+A lightweight C program that reads sensors pins and stores their corresponding flow and salinity data

+### Compile
+run make from the parent directory

+### Run
+run bin/sensors

+### Data
+output data exists in data/${days-since-epoch}.dat